About Tom

 Tom explains: “My disability forces me to be a more creative and resourceful and I believe it strengthens my musicianship.
 When I play the guitar well, the experience feels emotional, sensual, technical, controlled, yet spontaneous.
 Most people who hear me on the radio, buy tickets to see me in concert, or even buy my CDs are unaware of my physical limitations; they just like my music – job done!

-After his accident Tom was determined to live as ‘normal’ a life as possible.
+After his accident Tom was determined to live ‘in the big pond.’
 He went to university, became a social worker and competed internationally at sport – representing his country at table tennis in the 1988 Paralympics in Korea and winning a silver medal.
-While he no longer plays table tennis, Tom still likes to keep active and rides his hand-cycle most days around the lanes of Cheshire.
-Tom’s story was recently featured in ‘Changing Lives,’ a book about spinal injury victims who are an inspiration to others.
+While he no longer plays table tennis, Tom is a physical man and keeps fit – he says it’s essential to being a guitar player who happens to be paralysed from the chest down.

 Testimonial